mayankvaswani100/programmingisajoke/README.md

 - 🔭 I'm currently working on improving my data structures and algorithms skills
 - 🌱 I"m currently learning Flutter and Data Structures
-- 👯 I"m looking to collaborate on a Flutter project
+- 👯 I"m looking to collaborate on a Python project
 - 🤔 I"m looking for help with Flutter and Data Structures
 - 💬 Ask me about Python and Flutter
 - 📫 How to reach me: [Discord](https://discord.gg/CqbavexBG5)